-All of the major revisions outlined in the FAFSA Simplification Act will take place during the 2024-25 FAFSA cycle, which opens next year, on Oct.
-1, and ends on June 30, 2025.
+All of the major revisions outlined in the FAFSA Simplification Act will take place during the 2024-25 FAFSA cycle, which opened on Oct.
+1, 2022 and ends June 30, 2025.

 These are the main things to be on the lookout for: